danvet/danvet.github.io/_drafts/maintainer-statistics.md

 drivers with small to single person teams we've managed to pull this off, through combining them into larger teams run with a group maintainership model.

-## Last few years of kernel ex GPU history
+## Last few years of kernel w/o GPU history

 <div style="text-align: left">
 <figure>
 <img border="0" src="/img/2018-kernel-absolute.svg" width="100%"
-alt="kernel ex GPU maintainer commit statistics" />
+alt="kernel w/o GPU maintainer commit statistics" />
-<figcaption>Fig. 3 kernel ex GPU total commits, maintainer self-commits and reviewed
+<figcaption>Fig. 3 kernel w/o GPU total commits, maintainer self-commits and reviewed
 maintainer self-commits</figcaption>
 </figure>
 <figure>
 <img border="0" src="/img/2018-kernel-relative.svg" width="100%"
-alt="kernel ex GPU relative maintainer commit statistics" />
+alt="kernel w/o GPU relative maintainer commit statistics" />
-<figcaption>Fig. 4 kernel ex GPU relative maintainer self-commits and
+<figcaption>Fig. 4 kernel w/o GPU relative maintainer self-commits and
 review ratio </figcaption>
 </figure>
 </div>

-Kernel ex graphics is an entirely different story.
+Kernel w/o graphics is an entirely different story.
 Overall, review is much less a thing that happens, with only about 30% of all maintainer self-commits having any indication of oversight.
 The low ratio of maintainer self-commits is why I removed the total commit number from the absolute graph - it would have dwarfed